LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-3-going-deeper-underground-at-black-beacon-sound/index.md

   - >-
     imported/record-store-days-3-going-deeper-underground-at-black-beacon-sound/image1028.jpeg
 description: >-
   Warming to Benny Maths is easy.
-There&rsquo;s an infectious enthusiasm in his tone which tells you why he does what he does, alongside business partner, fellow DJ and good friend Toby Hickman.
-Together the pair established Black Beacon Sound as an imprint in 2016, with the tagline &lsquo;For What We Love&rsquo;.
+There’s an infectious enthusiasm in his tone which tells you why he does what he does, alongside business partner, fellow DJ and good friend Toby Hickman.
+Together the pair established Black Beacon Sound as an imprint in 2016, with the tagline ‘For What We Love’.
 Its back catalogue is [...]Read More...
 published: true
 tags: feature
 featured: false